-7.5-1 Provided that there is no infringement of the lawyer's obligations to the client, the profession, the tribunals, or the administration of justice, a lawyer may communicate information to the media and may make public appearances and statements.
+7.5-1 Provided that there is no infringement of the lawyer's obligations to the client, the profession, the courts, or the administration of justice, a lawyer may communicate information to the media and may make public appearances and statements.

-[1] Lawyers in their public appearances and public statements should conduct themselves in the same manner as they do with their clients, their fellow practitioners and the tribunals.
+[1] Lawyers in their public appearances and public statements should conduct themselves in the same manner as they do with their clients, their fellow practitioners, the courts, and tribunals.
 Dealings with the media are simply an extension of the lawyer's conduct in a professional capacity.
-The mere fact that a lawyer's appearance is outside of a tribunal or the lawyer's office does not excuse conduct that would otherwise be considered improper.
+The mere fact that a lawyer's appearance is outside of a courtroom, a tribunal or the lawyer's office does not excuse conduct that would otherwise be considered improper.